panva/oauth4webapi/docs/interfaces/AuthorizationServer.md

 • `Optional` `Readonly` **id\_token\_signing\_alg\_values\_supported**: `string`[]

-JSON array containing a list of the JWS "alg" values supported by the authorization server for the ID Token.
+JSON array containing a list of the JWS `alg` values supported by the authorization server for the ID Token.

 ___